d-krupke/cpsat-primer/README.md

 CP-SAT actually builds upon quite a set of techniques.
 However, it is enough if you understand the basics of those.

-| :warninng: This is still in a very drafty state.
+| :warning: This is still in a very drafty state.
 There are also still some useful examples missing.

 #### SAT-Solvers